idfxken/mylittle-domoticz/Presence-detection-beacon/readme.md

+This was changed from jmleglises version to work with switches instead of user variables (now who doesnt like to know if their kids sneak off at night ? :)

 Check the presence of a list of beacons (BlueTooth Low Energy V4.0) and update uservariables in Domoticz accordingly.
 You can use this to see if a person (who always carries his/her beacon) is at home or not, and trigger events based on this.